 This concept is similarly important in Dan Brown’s novel The Lost Symbol; the only book not yet discussed from the Robert Langdon series.
-Taking place in Washington D.C., Langdon in wrapped into a mystery involving the freemasons, secret research in the discipline of noetics and family drama.
-This puzzle once again concentrates on the balance of necessary knowledge and deception, like the revealing of the Grail in the Da Vinci Code, the secrets of the freemasons could have a very negative backlash if released to the public.
-This is the same conflict that Brown is once again dissecting with Kirsch’s discoveries in Origin except for this time the question extends beyond the presentation of the information.
+Taking place in Washington D.C., Langdon in wrapped into a mystery involving the Freemasons, secret research in the discipline of Noetics, and family drama.
+This puzzle once again concentrates on the balance of necessary knowledge and deception, like the revealing of the Grail in The Da Vinci Code, the secrets of the Freemasons could have a very negative backlash if released to the public.
+This is the same conflict that Brown is once again explores with Kirsch’s discoveries in Origin, except that this time the question extends beyond the presentation of the information.
 There is a distinction in Brown’s mind between the weight of a scientific discovery and that of traditional origins.
-Scientific discoveries have an obligation to be known to all people as they display some sort of fundamental reality about the way the natural world works.
-There is a distinction between that and the social, cultural, or spiritual truths of those explored in The Da Vinci Code or Lost Symbol.
+Scientific discoveries need be known to all people as they display some sort of fundamental reality about the way the natural world works.
+There is a distinction between that and the social, cultural, or spiritual truths of those explored in The Da Vinci Code or The Lost Symbol.

-The Da Vinci Code or Lost Symbol explore topics that involve deception and trickery from the institutions is which many people place their trust and their hearts; this differs from a natural truth about the world.
-The trouble and danger, to which the main characters go to reveal the information promised by Kirsch, show the lack of conflict in the question of whether or not to release the discovery.
+The Da Vinci Code or Lost Symbol explore topics that involve deception and trickery from the institutions in which many people place their trust and their hearts; this differs from a natural truth about the world.
+The trouble and danger to which the main characters go to reveal the information promised by Kirsch, show the lack of conflict in the question of whether or not to release the discovery.
 Rather, the question is about how those institutions so protected in Brown’s previous books will respond to the new technology.
 This is in addition to the spiritual journey along the way that Langdon is taken on while he puzzles through the possibilities of Kirsch’s discovery and reflects on his own personal beliefs.

 Dan Brown has a tendency to write about what interests him repeatedly and in different manners.
 In Origin he once again tackles some large scale, fundamental human questions all while tying into the theme those topics previously discussed in his other novels.
 His themes range from the larger scale of The Da Vinci Code and The Lost Symbol in which Brown writes about the convergence of new and old traditions with the preservation of order as the centerpiece.
 In Inferno he delves deeper into this concept by incorporating the stakes of human reproduction and health as the consequence of Langdon’s mission.
-Inferno strikes a chord with the concerned modern human, as it incorporates into Brown’s novel formula the introduction of a pressing modern day issue of, in this case, population growth.
-This is also the introduction of another theme of logic in the face of impending crises and which life can be valued more, the one of today or of tomorrow.
+Inferno strikes a chord with the concerned modern human, as it incorporates into Brown’s novel formula the introduction of a pressing modern day issue, in this case, population growth.
+This also introduces another theme of logic in the face of impending crises — which life can be valued more, the one of today or of tomorrow.
 Brown also explores this in Angels and Demons.
-In this book he uses the theme of science and religion to not only explore the conflicts in the novel about the papacy and modernization, but as an introduction of this theme into the repertoire of Langdon book readers.
+Here he uses the theme of science and religion not only to explore the conflicts in the novel about the papacy and modernization, but as an introduction of this theme into the repertoire of Langdon book readers.
 He builds upon this foundation in his newest novel Origin.